 MOD …/XX/11

-z) These channels may be used for possible testing of future AIS applications without causing harmful interference to, or claiming protection from, existing applications and stations operating in the fixed and mobile services.
-(WRC-12)
+z) Until 1 January 2019, these channels may be used for possible testing of future AIS applications without causing harmful interference to, or claiming protection from, existing applications and stations operating in the fixed and mobile services.

+From 1 January 2019, these channels are split into two simplex channels.
+The upper legs, 2027 and 2028 respectively designated as ASM 1 and ASM 2 are used for non-navigation ASM (application specific messages) as described in the most recent version of the Recommendation ITU-R M.[VDES].

+The channels 2027 and 2028 are also allocated to the mobile-satellite service (Earth-to-space) for the reception of ASM messages from ships as describe in the most recent version of the Recommendation ITU-R M.[VDES] in which they are denominated respectively as SAT up1 and SAT up2.
+(WRC-15)

-Reasons: proposes the identification of two channels dedicated to the ASM applications non necessary for the security of the navigation in order to secure the VDL of the channels AIS1 and AIS2.
+Reasons: [Name of your country] proposes the identification of two channels dedicated to the ASM applications non necessary for the security of the navigation in order to secure the VDL of the channels AIS1 and AIS2.

 SUP …/XX/12